jjjuande/EasyGoogleMobileAds/README-EN.md

     string[] testDeviceIDs = new string[]{"E92E9A6745B85439C2EA180AB0010A87"};
     EasyGoogleMobileAds.GetInterstitialManager().SetTestDevices(true, testDeviceIDs);

+The following code will initialize the interstitial with the given Ad Unit ID.
+You must add it just after the code above, and at the beggining of the game.  _(This will prepare the ad to be shown downloading it.
+It won't display any interstitial.
+Keep reading.)_

+    EasyGoogleMobileAds.GetInterstitialManager().PrepareInterstitial("ca-app-pub-XXXXXXXXXXXXXXXX/XXXXXXXXXX");

+Use this line **every time** you want to show the interstitial. _(This line won't do anything while there is no available ad to show.
+The ad needs some time to be downloaded between the call to Prepareinterstitial and ShowInterstitial, and between calls to ShowInterstitial.
+When the interstitial is shown, the next ad will be downloaded.)_

+    EasyGoogleMobileAds.GetInterstitialManager().ShowInterstitial();

+### Interstitials - Custom targeting ###

-It's not mandatory, but you can also set the ad targeting options as shown below. _(This code must also be run just when your game starts.)_
+It's not mandatory, but you can also set the ad targeting options as shown below. _(This code must also be run just when your game starts, and before calling PrepareInterstitial.)_

     // Adding keywords
     string[] keywords = new string[]{"ropa", "compras", "moda"};